 The Community Preservation Act (CPA) is the result of nearly two decades of hard work devoted to passing legislation that would give all 351 Massachusetts cities and towns a tool to preserve their most unique natural, community, and built features in the face of rapid growth and development.
 CPA allows communities to create a local Community Preservation Fund for open space protection, historic preservation, affordable housing and outdoor recreation.
 Community preservation monies are raised locally through the imposition of a surcharge of not more than 3% of the tax levy against real property, and municipalities must adopt CPA by ballot referendum.
-View a map of all CPA communities, or learn more about CPA adoption.
+View a map of all CPA communities, or learn more about CPA adoption

 The CPA statute also creates a statewide Community Preservation Trust Fund, administered by the Department of Revenue (DOR), which provides distributions each year to communities that have adopted CPA.
 These annual disbursements serve as an incentive for communities to pass CPA.
-Learn more about the distribution amounts received to date by CPA communities.